kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Download_to_Go.md

 ### DRM

-Kaltura’s DTG library supports both Widevine modular and Apple Fairplay.
+Kaltura’s DTG library supports Apple Fairplay.

-* For iOS9 and Android 4.2.2 WV classic will be used.
+* For iOS9 WV classic will be used.
 * For DRM-encrypted items, the download process includes download of a persistent, local DRM license that enables online and offline playback according to the media asset’s purchase usage terms (e.g., purchase and license durations).
 The DRM license is tailored to the download stream and is managed by a local DRM agent.
 The DRM license is retrieved and updated only when the end user is online.

 ### Captions and Audio Tracks